superli3/ravedb/README.md

-#RaveDB code
+#ravelol code

-This is the code for the RaveDB application.
+This is the code for the ravelol application.
 Work in Progress

 Special thanks and credit to Michael Hartl's Ruby on Rails tutorial - https://www.railstutorial.org/